acdh-oeaw/AkSearchExtend/README.md

 * Run the aksearch-web container with:
     * Your module's code mounted under `/usr/local/vufind/vendor/{your-organization}/{your-composer-package-name}`.
     * `APPLICATION_ENV` set to `development` (which would turn off Zend2 classmap caching and save you a lot of headache).

-## Deploying on sisyphos

-To deploy your module on sisyphos instance you must add your module name to the `VUFIND_LOCAL_MODULES` environment variable defined in this instance's `docker-compose.yaml`
-(using the Portainer GUI).

-## Comparison with clone "AkSearch and adjust" development

-Instead of finding a place in the VuFind/AkSearch code we would like to adjust and adjusting it on our very own copy (fork) of the VuFind/AkSearch code:

-* Find a place in the VuFind/AkSearch code you would like to adjust.
-    * If it's AkSearch code, compare it with a corresponding part in the VuFind (most AkSearch classes inherit from Vufind ones) and assess if there is a space for optimization.
-      AkSearch tends to copy-paste VuFind methods it overrides instead of using the "call VuFind implementation and add only what is needed on top of that".
-      If it's the case, we would prefer to use VuFind as a base and rewrite both AkSearch and our additions in the "call VuFind implementation and add only what is needed on top of that" way.
-* Create a class in your module extending the corresponding VuFind/AkSearch class and implement adjustments you want to introduce using the "call the original VuFind/AkSearch method and made your adjustments on its output" (or on the input you pass to it or both).
-* Copy-paste configuration mappings for the class you extended from the VuFind/AkSearch module config into your module config and change the mappings to the class you created.